-- How do we use digital tools to best communicate with each other?
+- How can we use digital tools to make our world a better place?

-- Digital information structures—the consideration and assessment of how we use and create digital archives, databases, and other digital information architectures
+- Digital Information - learning how we use and produce digital archives, databases, and other digital information tools

 Students are eligible to declare the certificate at any point in their undergraduate career.
 They should declare it as early as possible to plan the required coursework.
 Students are encouraged to meet with the Digital Studies advisor to discuss certificate requirements and ensure it fits with their academic and career goals.
 Students who are ready to declare the certificate now may complete this form.